 broadcast address(#1313).
 The BSSID field in the Probe Request frame shall be set to the BSSID

 field in the measurement request.
 The SSID element in the Probe Request frame shall be set to the SSID element in the measurement request.
+If dot11IRMActivated is true and the IRM recommendation subelement is present in the measurement request, then the RA field in the Probe Request frame shall be set to the IRM .
+If dot11DeviceIDActivated is true and the Measurement ID element is present in the measurement request, then the Measurement ID element shall be included in the Probe Request frame .

 — Set a measurement duration timer.

 — At the end of the measurement duration, process all received Probe Response and Beacon frames with the requested SSID and BSSID to compile the measurement report. (#1691)The STA shall use the Reporting Detail field(#1502) specified in the measurement request, or the default if not present, to determine the data to be included in the measurement report.
 If no Beacons or Probe Response frames were received in the measurement duration and Measurement Pilot frames with the requested BSSID were received in the measurement duration, then process all these Measurement Pilot frames to compile the measurement report.
 Otherwise, compile an empty Beacon report.